-In the guide below, we’re going to help you understand how crypto exchanges works, the differences between decentralized and centralized, and things to have in mind before starting to trade on cryptocurrency platforms.
+In the guide below, we’ll help you understand how crypto exchanges work, the differences between decentralized and centralized exchanges, and things to consider before starting to trade on cryptocurrency platforms.

-There are a number of cryptocurrency exchanges but they are not all created equal.
+There are several cryptocurrency exchanges but they are not all created equal.

-Bigger exchanges offer more security, and more liquidity, but are often missing out on newer, promising projects.
-They are often very strict with identity verification requirements (a.k.a KYC) and have slow support.
+Bigger exchanges offer more security and liquidity but often miss out on newer, promising projects.
+They are often very strict with identity verification requirements (Know Your Customer or KYC) and have slow support.

 Smaller exchanges offer more speculative tokens, more lenient KYC requirements, and more responsive support.
 However, liquidity on the exchanges is quite low, meaning that you may lose money when you trade due to slippage.